Maximal towers and ultrafilter bases in computability: The case of computably enumerable complements

-The \emph{intuitive strategy $\aaa \colon P_e$:} Only strategies associated with a string of length $\le e$ can remove numbers from~$F_{e+1}$.
-A~strategy $\aaa \colon P_e$ thins out~$S_\aaa$ by removing some of its elements from~$F_{e+1}$.
-It regards the set of remaining numbers as its private version of~$F_{e+1}$.
-It has to make sure that no strategies~$\beta$ to its right remove numbers from~$F_{e+1}$ that it wants to keep.
+The {intuitive strategy $\aaa \colon P_e$} is as follows.
+Only strategies associated with a string of length~$\le e$ can remove numbers from~$F_{e+1}$.
+A~strategy $\aaa \colon P_e$ removes elements from~$S_\aaa$, and at the same time from~$F_{e+1}$.
+It regards the set of remaining numbers as its own version of~$F_{e+1}$; if~$\aaa$ is on the true path then this version is the true~$F_{e+1}$ up to~$=^*$, as mentioned above.
+The strategy has to make sure that no strategies~$\beta$ to its right remove numbers from~$F_{e+1}$ that it wants to keep.
 On the other hand, it can only process a number~$x$ once it knows whether~$x$ is in $V_{e,0}$ or~$V_{e,1}$.
-The solution to this conflict is that~$\aaa$ \emph{reserves} a number~$x$ from the stream~$S_{\alpha}$, which by initialization withholds it from any action of such a~$\beta$.
-It then waits until all numbers $\le x$ are in $V_{e,0}\cup V_{e,1}$.
+The solution to this conflict is that~$\aaa$ \emph{reserves} a number~$x$ from the stream~$S_{\alpha}$, which, by an initialization $\aaa$ carries out at this stage, withholds it from any action of such a~$\beta$.
+It then waits until all numbers~$\le x$ are in $V_{e,0}\cup V_{e,1}$.
 If that never happens for some reserved~$x$, then~$\aaa$ is satisfied finitarily with eventual outcome~$2$.
 Otherwise, it will eventually process~$x$: If $x \in V_{e,0}$, it continues its attempt to build~$F_{e+1}$ inside~$V_{e,0}$; else it continues to build~$F_{e+1}$ inside~$V_{e,1}$.
 It takes outcome~$0$ or~$1$, respectively, according to which case applies.
-Each time the apparent outcome is~$0$, the content of the output stream based on the assumption that the true outcome is~$1$ is removed from~$F_{e+1}$.
-So if~$0$ is the true outcome, then indeed $F_{e+1}\sub^* V_{e,0}$.
+Each time the apparent outcome is~$0$, then the current $S_{\aaa\ape 1}$ (i.e., the content of its output stream based on the assumption that the true outcome is~$1$) is removed from~$F_{e+1}$.
+So if~$0$ is the true outcome, then indeed $F_{e+1}\sub^* V_{e,0}$; and if~$1$ is the true outcome, then indeed $F_{e+1}\sub^* V_{e,1}$.

 The \emph{intuitive strategy $\aaa \colon M_e$} simply removes every other element of~$S_\aaa$ from $F_{e+1}$.
 Then $\aaa:P_e$ actually only works with the stream of remaining numbers.
 There is no further interaction between the two types of strategies.
 (Note here that making~$F_{e+1}$ smaller is to the advantage of~$P_e$.)
 Recall that if~$\alpha$ is initialized,~$S_\alpha$ is removed from $F_{e+1}$, and~$S_\alpha$ is reset to be empty.